tensorflow/swift/docs/DifferentiableFunctions.md

 By default, the `@differentiable` attribute infers all function parameters that conform to `Differentiable` to be the varying parameters.
-However, this is not always desirable.
-To explicitly declare functions as differentiable with respect to a subset of parameters, explicitly specify the varying parameters using the `@differentiable(wrt: ...)` syntax.
+However, this is not always desirable, because differentiating with respect to a subset of parameters is computationally less expensive.
+To declare functions as differentiable with respect to a subset of parameters, explicitly specify the varying parameters using the `@differentiable(wrt: ...)` syntax.

 Here's an example of a 2-D convolution operation, adapted from the TensorFlow library.
 The convolution input and filter are the varying parameters; strides